Partner sourcing

 Most failures begin upstream of selection.
 The company looks for a partner before it has settled what the partner is for.
 The relationship is then asked to do work the company never specified.

 Partner sourcing is the identification, assessment, and engagement of commercial relationships through which a company enters and operates in the market.
-In China the supply is not the issue - there is no shortage of interested counterparts for well-positioned products and services.
+In China there is no shortage of interested counterparts for well-positioned products and services.
 The issue is matching, not finding.

 Why apparently strong partners underperform

 Most failed China partner relationships involve partners who were, by reasonable assessment, well-qualified at the point of selection.
-Yet, there are five essential misalignment patterns that produce underperformance:
+Yet, there are five patterns (and a closing principle) that produce underperformance:

 01